 Why is PCI DSS important to the University?

 If we process, transmit or store cardholder data, we have a responsibility to secure it and protect our customers from fraud.
-Because it is considered so important, compliance with PCI DSS is a requirement of our contract with our acquirer,Worldpay, as well as other software and service providers.
-Being compliant shows we have worked to reduce the risk of data theft and to provide a secure payment environment for our customers.
+Because it is considered so important, compliance with PCI DSS is a requirement of our contract with our acquirer, WorldPay, as well as other software and service providers.
+Being compliant shows, we have worked to reduce the risk of data theft and to provide a secure payment environment for our customers.

 The consequences of a security breach resulting in customer card data being accessed by an unauthorised party can be wide-ranging: